 Recently, when I went into my blog's analytics I discovered that my articles about BitCoin are in high-demand.
 So I asked myself why don't publish ads and get paid in BitCoin for them, instead of good ol' Google AdSense.
-Follow me into the bleeding-edge realm of BitCoin advertising.
+Follow me into the bleeding-edge realm of BitCoin Advertising Networks.

-First of all you should know that I had the privilige of working at Yahoo!, and therefore use sometimes language of the ad business, nonetheless I tried to explain everything in layman's terms.
+First of all you should know that I had the privilege of working at Yahoo!, and therefore use sometimes language of the ad business, but I will try to explain everything in layman's terms.

 One thing should be obvious, you can't expect Rightmedia, AdSense or AdBrite functionality from a BitCoin-scene related digital ad network.
 Or can you?

 Without giving results of my findings away, I found that if you are familiar with BitCoin related enterprises like BitFunder, you will be able to familiarise yourself with the bitcoin advertising networks pretty easily.

 In this review I will compare three different BitCoin advertising networks, there are as a matter of fact many more out there.
 If you know any that are great please post them in the comments section (still waiting for the ghost team to develop comments).

 In the following I will be reviewing the following BitCoin Advertisment Networks:

 Anonymous Ads - https://a-ads.com